dennisbartol/Typescript-Summary/README.md

 </code>

 In this example:</br>
-•	We define a function sayHello that takes a parameter name of type string.</br>
+•	We define a function 'sayHello' that takes a parameter name of type string.</br>
 •	We declare a variable user with the value "John".</br>
 •	We call the sayHello function with the user variable as an argument.</br>